Variable Resolution Bathymetric-Gridding Technology for Nautical Charting: Case Study CHRT Data

 International Hydrographic Organization

-Lamey, Bill; Riley, Jack; and Calder, Brian, "Variable Resolution Bathymetric-Gridding Technology for Nautical Charting: Case Study CHRT Data" (2013).
-Center for Coastal and Ocean Mapping.
+Lamey, Bill; Riley, Jack; and Calder, Brian R., "Variable Resolution Bathymetric-Gridding Technology for Nautical Charting: Case Study CHRT Data" (2013).
+U.S. Hydrographic Conference.
 857.